-The gap has decreased significantly over the past biennia primarily driven by the funding resulting from the Student Success Act (SSA) passed in 2019 and the High School Success program (Ballot Measure 98).
-Only the SSA funding that is passed through to districts is included in this calculation, most notably the Student Investment Grants that total over \$892 million for 2021-2023.
-While programs like the Student Investment Grants and the High School Success grants do have specific criteria for what the funding can be spent on, they generally are broad enough to address issues and spending included in the Quality Education Model overall need calculation (\$18.99 billion for 2021-2023).
+Education Model overall spending need calculation (\$18.99 billion for 2021-2023).
 These programs were factored in the calculation in the 2020 Quality Education Commission report as well as the 2019 report of this committee.
 There is other Grant-in-Aid spending for a variety of programs and educational needs not included in this QEM calculation.

-Also not included in this calculation is any of the Elementary and Secondary School Emergency Relief (ESSER) federal pandemic-related funding which is estimated at \$1.2 billion for districts in the 2021-2023 budget.
+It is suggested that the Quality Education Commission review those grant streams and determine if any of them should be included in the calculation in the future.
+What is not included in this calculation is any of the Elementary and Secondary Education Emergency Relief (ESSER) federal pandemic-related funding which is estimated at \$1.2 billion for districts in the 2021-2023 budget.
 While this funding can be used for a wide variety of spending categories included in the overall QEM calculation, it is assumed to be one-time in nature and won't be available in future biennia.